wchorski/duplicati-dashboard/README.md

 - [ ] graph trends in app
 - [ ] Home Assistant Template sensor
 - [ ] Don't be lazy and figure out Types in TableClient.tsx component
+- [ ] get real data for screenshots